Khalid-Ali-Farah/programming-technique-mini-project-bank-management-system-2021/README.md

 ---

 Thank you for using the Bank Management System!
-If you have any questions or suggestions, please open an issue or contact the repository owner.
+If you have any questions or suggestions, please open an issue or contact me.